wso2/docs-mi/en/docs/reference/mediators/call-mediator.md

           <b>Custom</b>: Provide a valid XPATH/json-eval expression as the source element.
 The result that is derived from this expression will be the payload.
         </li>
         <li>
           <b>Inline</b>: Provide a static payload inline as the payload source.
-Be sure to use proper encording and escaping.
+Be sure to use proper encoding and escaping.
         </li>
         <li>
           <b>Property</b>: Provide a property as the payload source.
-You can only refer properties with the <code>synpase</code> scope.
+You can only refer to properties with the <code>synpase</code> scope.
 For other properties, use an XPath with the <b>Custom</b> source type.
         </li>
       </ul>
     </td>